cnpryer/huak/docs/user_guide.md

 ### Install dependencies listed in the pyproject.toml

-Use the `install` command to install all of the project's dependencies.
+Use the `install` command to install the project's dependencies.

 ```
 my-project on  master [?] is 📦 v0.0.1 via 🐍 v3.11.0